 You can also take pain relievers, or if they don't help, your doctor can prescribe corticosteroids to ease the inflammation in your sinuses.
 If an allergic reaction causes your sinus flare-ups, you might need a preventive allergy treatment.

-You can also feel better with simple at-home tricks, such as drinking more fluids, using a humidifier, or saltwater nasal spray.
+You can also feel better with simple at-home tricks, such as drinking more fluids or using a humidifier or saltwater nasal spray.

 If you take decongestant and pain-relieving medicines too often, you might get medication overuse headaches.
 It's important to touch base with your doctor if you’re using any medication for a long time to relieve your headaches.
 Decongestants also can raise your blood pressure, so if you have high blood pressure, talk to your doctor before you take one.

 In rare cases, they may recommend sinus surgery to remove polyps or open up small or constantly swollen sinuses.

 Allergies and Sinus Headaches